 Come on in and make yourself comfortable in our fully furnished 33 square foot house.
 Did we mention it’s a dumpster?
 While the project could have been centered around a large cargo container or a tiny house, we decided on the dumpster.
 A dumpster is the perfect symbol to present themes on waste and consumption in an engaging way.
 It’s weird.
 It’s fun.
 It gets the wheels of imagination turning.

-Professor Dumpster will be spending one year in a dumpster that is approximately 6 feet x 6 feet, or about 1% the size of the average new American home in 2011.
-Every element of the dumpster will present a stark contrast to the consumption levels of the average American lifestyle.
-It will be a “net zero” model, meaning that it will consume only as much electricity as it produces through solar panels.
+Professor Dumpster will be spending one year in a dumpster that is approximately 6 feet x 6 feet, or about 1% the size of the average new American home.
+Professor Dumpster, in his bid to become part of the ‘new 1%’ will strive to use 1% the water, 1% the energy, and create 1% the waste of the average American home.
 Innovative systems will also be developed for water filtration, climate control, and waste reduction.
 Professor Dumpster will be relying on creative collaboration from the greater international design and education community to help outfit the dumpster with everything he’ll need to live comfortably in an intense central Texas climate, where average summer highs are in the high-90s.

 Dumpster Evolution: Three Phases